Updated July 3, 2019

 Unlike the rest of Indonesia where islam predominates, Bali remains largely hindu.
 Balinese hindu temples are unique in the world for its architecture.
 Named “Pura” there are no less than 6000; the traveler should visit at least 3 or 4.
-Although cheap, in all major ones admission must be paid; prices here correspond to the adult ticket (children often pay half).
+Although not much expensive, in all major ones admission must be paid and prices tend to rise between 2.000 and 3.000 more every yera; prices in this article correspond to adult ticket (children often pay half).

 They’ll be commented following my personal preferences.

 Open from 8 am to 7 pm, adult admission Rp 30,000.

 At the southern end.
 One of the best known of Bali and my favorite, although I admit I am conditioned because I saw the sunset here, won-der-ful, one of the best I’ve ever seen.
 The temple itself is almost nothing: a small esplanade full of monkeys, an area further south where Balinese dance shows take place at sunset (100,000 Rp), and the little pagoda (they are called merus, since they are inspired by the shape of the mythical Mount Meru, where the hindu deities are supposed to live) on the cliff overlooking the ocean; is a beautiful, almost mystical composition.
 Unfortunatly, access to that tiny pagoda is only allowed for those who want to pray.